ice-leo/Logistics-Lane-Cost-Optimization---Eskwelabs-Project/README.md

 Supply chain or operations analysts who want to test optimization models at different network scales, demand volatilities, or constraint densities face two compounding difficulties.

-First, publicly available benchmark datasets — including the Brunel University London dataset — represent a single static snapshot of one specific network configuration.
+First, publicly available benchmark datasets, including the Brunel University London dataset, represent a single static snapshot of one specific network configuration.
 A researcher cannot study how an algorithm scales from a 5-warehouse to a 50-warehouse network, or how it degrades under high demand volatility, because the dataset cannot be varied.

-Second, edge cases — unusual constraint combinations that stress-test an optimizer's feasibility handling — appear rarely or not at all in fixed datasets.
-A configurable generator lets you dial up constraint density, skew the demand distribution, or force high VMI ratios until the edge cases you care about appear with sufficient frequency.
+Second, edge cases or unusual constraint combinations that stress-test an optimizer's feasibility handling appear rarely or not at all in fixed datasets.
+A configurable generator lets you amplify constraint density, skew the demand distribution, or force high VMI ratios until the edge cases you care about appear with sufficient frequency.

 This generator addresses both problems: it produces datasets at any scale with any distributional shape, while guaranteeing that every generated instance is a valid, feasible input to a downstream optimization model.